UTDNebula/nebula-api/docs/Project-Architecture.md

 Here's a quick look at Nebula API.

 ### REST API
 The Nebula API is a RESTful API.
 [What's an API?
-What does that mean?](https://aws.amazon.com/what-is/restful-api/)
+What does RESTful mean?](https://aws.amazon.com/what-is/restful-api/)

 Currently, the Nebula API offers information about the following:
 - Courses